XccelerateOrg/FTWD_Web_Day_04/README.md

 ## Exercises Due :athletic_shoe:

 - [ ] Exercise A: Bootstrap Website & Russian Doll Rule
+      Create a clone of this website: http://www.dagusa.com/

-- [ ] Finish the 'What is one thing that I learned from doing this project?' in the readme
+* [ ] Finish the 'What is one thing that I learned from doing this project?' in the readme

 ### Tips :tipping_hand_woman: